Imogen Allison

 Imogen Allison (born 24 April 1998) is an English international netball player.
-She plays for Queensland Firebirds in the Suncorp Super Netball and is a member of the England national netball team.
+She plays for Nottingham Forest Netball in the Netball Super League and is a member of the England national netball team.

 Early life and education

 Allison attended The Brooksbank School and started playing netball in Year Seven.
 She later studied Sports & Exercise Science at the University of Bath.

 Club career

 Yorkshire Jets

 She played for Yorkshire Jets in the 2016 Netball Super League season.

 Team Bath

 She joined Team Bath ahead of the 2017 season.
 During the 2019 season, Allison was Bath's captain when regular captains Eboni Usoro-Brown and Serena Guthrie were away on international duty.
 She was shortlisted for the 2019 Superleague Young Player of the Year Award, and later re-signed for Bath for the 2020 season.
-She was named Bath's Player of the Year for the 2021 Netball Super League seasonand later captained Bath to win the 2021 British Fast5 Netball All-Stars Championship.
+She was named Bath's Player of the Year for the 2021 Netball Super League season and later captained Bath to win the 2021 British Fast5 Netball All-Stars Championship.
 She was named the team's captain for the 2022 Netball Super League season.
 Bath coach Anna Stembridge told Allison that she would be captain on FaceTime, as Allison was at the 2022 Netball Quad Series at the time.